lircd - LIRC daemon decodes infrared signals and provides them on a Unix

 the device name isn't fixed.
 STRING may contain the '*' and '?'

 wildcards and '\' to mark them as literal.
+Use dmesg(1) to find the

-The --allow-simulate option will enable the SIMULATE command which can
+Enable the SIMULATE command which can

 be issued using irsend(1).
 This will allow simulating arbitrary IR events